- What is due diligence in property purchase?

 What is due diligence in property purchase?

-Due diligence before buying a house involves checking the physical and financial condition of the property and the area it’s located in.
-It’s typically done before you make an offer and the contract is accepted.
-It could also involve things like: looking at property value trends, building and pest inspections, checking for a caveat on the property, and so on.
+Due diligence before buying your first home involves checking the physical and financial condition of the property and the area it’s located in.
+It’s typically done before you make an offer, and the contract is accepted.
+It could also involve things like looking at property value trends, building and pest inspections, checking for a caveat on the property, and so on.

 Why is due diligence important in property?